 Learn about research, undergraduate opportunities and industry partnerships.

 Whether you are a freshman or a senior, experts in career development want to make your resume shine, prepare you for job interviews, and help you find internships, co-ops and full-time jobs in engineering and computer science.
+Check out our Career and Co-op Center website.

 Stay connected with our growing engineering alumni network.